syncfusion-content/maui-docs/MAUI/ImageEditor/Effects.md

 {% endhighlight %}

-The applied effects can be canceled using the CancelEdits method or by calling the ImageEffect method with ImageEffect.None.
+The applied effects can be canceled using the `CancelEdits` method or by calling the ImageEffect method with ImageEffect.None.

 {% tabs %}
-{% highlight CancelEdits %}
+{% highlight C# %}

 public MainPage()
 {